tm-craggs/city-notes/Year 1/Computer Fundementals/2 - Number Systems.md

 - If number is negative, flip all digits after the first one.

 **Arithmetic in 2's compliment**

+- Binary addition in two's compliment follows largely the same method as regular binary addition.
+Two's compliment naturally handles positive and negative numbers.
+- If there is no carry out from the sign bit (MSB), the result is positive.
+- If

 Example:
 - Using two's compliment, find the sum of 23 and -9